Best Of17 min read

 Cons:

-• Freddy AI is more useful at Pro tier and above — the free version gives you a taste but not the real thing
+• Freddy AI shines at Pro tier and above — the free version gives a taste but not the real power

-• Interface can feel busy with all the features crammed in
+• Interface can feel crowded with all the features packed in

 • Third-party integrations aren't as deep as HubSpot's